featbit/featbit-react-client-sdk/README.md

 ```

 ## Flag keys
-feature-flags.co primarily identifies feature flags by a key which must contain only alphanumeric characters, dots (.), underscores (_), and dashes (-).
+FeatBit primarily identifies feature flags by a key which must contain only alphanumeric characters, dots (.), underscores (_), and dashes (-).
 These keys are used across all of our APIs as well as in the SDKs to identify flags.

 However, JavaScript and React cannot access keys with a dot notation, so the React SDK can change all flag keys to camel case (you need to activate this with the **reactOptions.useCamelCaseFlagKeys** parameter).
 A flag with key dev-flag-test is accessible as flags.devFlagTest.
 This notation **flags['dev-flag-test']** should be used if useCamelCaseFlagKeys is disabled, which is by default.